guniv/CoolerControl-Docker/tutorial.md

   />
 </p>

 Finally, under _Temp Sources_ select your sensors that will be used for this custom sensor, and hit _Save Sensor_ in the top left.
-After hitting apply, CoolerControl will do a quick reboot to make the new sensor.
+CoolerControl will do a quick reboot to make the new sensor.

 <p align="center">
   <img